 Let’s be honest here, New Zealand isn’t one of the cheapest countries in the world and you should carefully estimate your budget before going in order to not be caught by surprise in the middle of your trip.

 It’s going to be hard for me to estimate YOUR budget because different people have different preferences and they stay in different hotels (or maybe tents?), but I will try my best.

 Remember, if you only stay in a tent and cook your own food, the price will be significantly lower than if you were to dine in restaurants, stay in hotels and take helicopter tours.

 Here are the prices you might be expecting to pay per day as a middle budget traveler:

 - Car – $50-100 NZD depending on the season and the car, this includes full insurance

 - Gas – around $30-40 NZD for a small car, $40–50 NZD for a big one (full tank of gas)

 - Accommodation – around $100 NZD for 2 people

-- Food – ~$60-80 NZD for 2 people, it can go lower if you only do supermarket food
+- Food – ~$60-80 NZD for 2 people but it can be lower if you only do supermarket food

-- Other – sim cards, sun creams and some other things that you might need ~$20 NZD for both people per day.
+- Other – sim cards, sun screen and some other things that you might need ~$20 NZD for both people per day.